Updated June 2026

 |---|---|---|

-| Platform width | Caliper measurement at widest point | Wider = less lateral ankle movement |
+| Platform width | Measurement of footbed base width | Wider = less lateral ankle movement |

-| Lateral stability | Single-leg balance test on 10ยฐ decline | Mimics downhill running stress |
+| Lateral stability | Single-leg balance test on 10° decline | Mimics downhill running stress |

-| Stride impact | Video gait analysis at 8:30/mi and 10:00/mi | Checks knee valgus angle |
+| Stride impact | Video gait analysis at 9:00/mi and 9:30/mi | Checks knee valgus angle |

-| Cushion consistency | Durometer at 0, 100, 300 miles | Degraded cushion triggers ITBS flares |
+| Cushion consistency | Compression and crease assessment at 100+ miles | Degraded cushion triggers ITBS flares |

 | Recovery suitability | Walk-run intervals during active ITBS recovery | Real-world rehab testing |